apalad1/YelpCamp/README.md

 Check the readme for a bit more explanation

-Package-lock.json and package.json are missing, you get them from running "npm init" and then also installing the required npms
+Package-lock.json, node modules folder,  and package.json are missing, you get them from running "npm init" and then also installing the required npms